Configuring an Azure Instance

 Configuring the SAML Claims Using Entra ID Security Groups

-claim controls the application role assumed by the user in PayNearMe.
-The following instructions assume two application roles, agent
+The user_type claim controls the application role assumed by the user in PayNearMe.
+The following instructions assume two application roles, agent and merchant, and one PayNearMe site, PayNearMe Sandbox.

 -